LeonLiAng929/AttentionalTunnellingXR/README.md

   **C. Telemetry Logs (`_TelemetryLog.csv`)**
   Records continuous, high-frequency spatial tracking data every physics frame (`FixedUpdate`).
   * **Absolute Tracking**: The user's Raw X/Y/Z Position, Raw Quaternion Rotation, and Raw Gaze Forward Vector in absolute world space.
-  * **Standardised Tracking**: The user's Aligned X/Y/Z Position, Aligned Quaternion Rotation, and Aligned Gaze Forward Vector, normalised against the physical room's anchor geometry to ensure identical coordinate spaces across all study participants.
+  * **Standardized Tracking**: The user's Aligned X/Y/Z Position, Aligned Quaternion Rotation, and Aligned Gaze Forward Vector, normalized against the physical room's anchor geometry to ensure identical coordinate spaces across all study participants.

-### 5. Subjective Data

-* NASA-TLX and Borg Scale, plus any additional comments in a post-hoc questionaire.
+* Finally, the user's progression history is appended back to `UserInfo.csv` to seamlessly track completion and resume the study later.

 ## Revised Study Design Alternatives (Discussion Draft)

-> **Status:** This section records two alternatives for discussion with collaborators.
-Neither has been selected, and no code has been changed to implement either design.

 ### Research framing

-The study investigates dual-task performance while participants run at a comfortable, self-selected pace.
-Participants perform the MR line-chart task while detecting and responding to abstract hazard proxies.
-Because awareness is inferred from a controller response, the observed outcome is described as **hazard-proxy detection and response**, rather than perception alone.
+The study investigates dual-task performance while participants are running.
+Participants perform the MR line-chart task while detecting and responding to abstract hazards.

-The four MR content-placement strategies are inspired by Previc's functional model of three-dimensional behavioural spaces:
+The four MR content-placement strategies are inspired by Previc's model of three-dimensional interaction spaces:

 * **Peripersonal:** hand-attached content in near-body visuomotor space.
 * **Focal:** gaze-centred content supporting visual search and object recognition.
 * **Action:** ground-referenced content ahead of the participant in locomotor/action space.
 * **Ambient:** world-locked content in earth-fixed environmental space.

-Previc's model provides the conceptual origin of the strategies but does not define fixed distance bands or establish a performance ranking.
-Locomotion research additionally motivates Action placement because walkers and runners use feedforward visual sampling to plan upcoming steps and obstacle negotiation.
-The implementations should therefore be described as MR anchoring strategies **inspired by** these theories, not as four gaze behaviours directly established in runners.

-### Shared research questions
+### Research questions

-1. **Placement and static-hazard distance:** How do MR content-placement strategy and static hazard-onset distance affect people's ability to detect and respond to hazard proxies while running?
+1. **Placement and hazard distance:** How do visualisation positioning strategy affect people's ability to detect and respond to hazard at different distances (depths) while running?
-2. **Hazard movement speed:** At a fixed onset distance, how does hazard movement speed affect detection and response performance, and does this effect depend on MR content-placement strategy?
+2. **Hazard movement speed:** How does hazard movement speed affect detection and response performance while the user is also moving?

-The distance-matching proposal—for example, whether Action performs especially well for hazards near its 5 m placement—will initially be treated as an exploratory interaction hypothesis.
-Existing evidence indicates that target distance and visual eccentricity affect peripheral detection, but does not establish a benefit from matching attended depth to target depth.

-### Shared experimental controls
+### Study controls

 * **Participant pace:** Running speed is self-selected, recorded, and not experimentally manipulated.
 It should be analysed continuously, separating each participant's typical speed from event-level deviations, rather than dividing participants into arbitrary high- and low-speed groups.
-* **Order and recovery:** Visualisation order is Latin-square balanced.
-Borg exertion is recorded before and after blocks, and participants rest until reaching a preregistered recovery threshold, such as within one point of their initial baseline.
-Block order and rest duration remain analysis variables because balancing does not eliminate learning or fatigue.
-* **Random timing:** The next onset deadline is sampled uniformly between 4 and 10 seconds after the previous onset.
-This follows Syiem et al., who selected the range through pilot testing to reduce anticipation.
-The interval must also be piloted for the present running and chart task.
-* **Fixed deadline:** A selected onset deadline is not delayed while waiting for a convenient route location.
-Timing determines **when** an event occurs; constrained spatial randomisation determines **where and which** event occurs.
 * **Spatial balance:** The five repetitions of each hazard configuration are balanced across far left, near left, centre, near right, and far right path-relative positions.
-Exact angular ranges will be determined through venue testing.
-* **Common feasibility envelope:** At every deadline, eligible positions are checked using the maximum 9 m distance even when the event will appear at 3 or 6 m.
-The scheduler randomly selects from feasible, under-represented spatial bins.
-This prevents near hazards from receiving spatial opportunities unavailable to far hazards.
-Moving-event validation should include the trajectory, not only its spawn point.
-* **No feasibility-based waiting:** If venue tests find occasions with no valid 9 m position, the angles, route, or far distance will be revised before data collection.
-Reducing the far level to 8 m is preferable to extending the random interval.
-* **Saliency:** A depth-focused experiment should approximately equalise angular size, contrast, brightness, and onset behaviour.
-Constant physical size instead produces an ecological distance manipulation in which angular size naturally changes with distance.
-* **Outcomes:** Record hazard hits, response latency, false positives, chart accuracy, and chart response time.
-Misses should be modelled separately or as censored time-to-event observations.
-A best placement must preserve primary-task performance rather than optimise hazard latency alone.
-* **Terminology:** Repeated, expected events primarily measure attentional tunnelling or divided attention, not classical unexpected-event inattentional blindness.
-Headset orientation is head direction unless true eye tracking is added.
+The angular range should be within the FOV of the headset.
+* **Saliency:** Should we equalise the angular size or physical size of the hazards?

 ### Alternative A: Two-stage design

 #### Stage 1 — Static hazards

-* Four visualisation strategies × three static onset distances, provisionally 3, 6, and 9 m.
+* Four visualisation positionings × three static onset distances, e.g., 3, 6, and 9 m.
 * Estimate the effects of visualisation, distance, and their interaction.
-* Select the strategy with the strongest hazard detection while maintaining non-inferior chart accuracy and acceptable chart response time.
+* Select the vis positioning with the strongest hazard detection while maintaining non-inferior chart accuracy.
+* 5 repetitions of each configuration, balanced across path-relative positions.
 #### Stage 2 — Moving hazards

-* Compare static, low-speed, and high-speed hazards at a common 9 m onset distance.
+* Compare static, low-speed, and high-speed hazards at a common 9 m onset distance, which move towards the participant's current position.
-* To support an effectiveness claim, compare the selected strategy against a reference such as Focal under the same chart task.
-Testing only the selected strategy characterises robustness across speeds but cannot show superiority over another placement.
-* Preferably use a new participant sample or preregistered confirmatory subset so the same observations do not both select and confirm the winner.

-#### Advantages and limitations

-This design provides a clear discovery-then-confirmation narrative and lets the moving stage concentrate on fewer placement strategies.
-Independent Stage 2 data strengthen confirmation.
-Its disadvantages are longer project duration, additional recruitment or sessions, and the need to define the Stage 1 winner before Stage 2.
+* 5 repetitions of each configuration, balanced across path-relative positions.
 ### Alternative B: Combined design

 The combined within-participant study uses five hazard configurations: